bsc-pm/tampi/README.md

 of the MPI operation, and finally, it prints the received integer.
 These tasks can also run in parallel.

-This program would be incorrect when using the standard MPI_THREAD_MULTIPLE since it could result in a deadlock situation depending on the task scheduling policy.
-Because of the out-of-order execution of tasks in each rank, all available hardware threads could end up blocked inside MPI, hanging the application due to the lack of progress.
-However, with TAMPI's MPI_TASK_MULTIPLE threading level, hardware threads are prevented from blocking inside blocking MPI calls and they can execute other ready tasks while communication tasks are blocked, guaranteeing application progress.
+This program would be incorrect when using the standard `MPI_THREAD_MULTIPLE` since it could result in a deadlock situation depending on the task scheduling policy.
+Because of the out-of-order execution of tasks in each rank, all available execution resources could end up blocked inside MPI, hanging the application due to the lack of progress.
+However, with TAMPI's `MPI_TASK_MULTIPLE` threading level, execution resources are prevented from blocking inside blocking MPI calls and they can execute other ready tasks while communications are taking place, guaranteeing application progress.

 See the articles listed in the [References](#references) section for more information.

-## Non-blocking Mode
+## Non-Blocking Mode (OpenMP & OmpSs-2)

+The non-blocking mode of TAMPI focuses on the execution of non-blocking or immediate MPI operations from inside tasks.
+As the blocking TAMPI mode, the objective of this one is to allow the safe and efficient execution of multiple communication tasks in parallel, but avoiding the blocking of these tasks.

+The idea is to allow tasks to bind their completion to the finalization of one or more MPI requests.
+Thus, the completion of a task is delayed until (1) it finishes the execution of its body code and (2) all MPI requests that it bound during its execution complete.
+Notice that the completion of a task usually implies the release of its dependencies, the freeing of its data structures, etc.

-Task-Aware MPI also defines a non-blocking mode that consists of two additional functions which improve the interoperability of non-blocking MPI operations and task-based programming models.
-These functions are TAMPI_Iwait and TAMPI_Iwaitall, which have the same parameters as their standard synchronous counterparts MPI_Wait and MPI_Waitall, respectively.
-These two new are non-blocking asynchronous functions that bind the release of the calling task's dependencies with the completion of the MPI requests passed as parameters.
-Once the task finishes its execution, it will wait until all bound MPI requests are completed before releasing its dependencies.
-Note that this approach requires both computation and communication tasks to declare dependencies on the data buffers to guarantee a correct execution order.
+For that reason, TAMPI defines two asynchronous and non-blocking functions named **TAMPI_Iwait** and **TAMPI_Iwaitall**, which have the same parameters as their standard synchronous counterparts MPI_Wait and MPI_Waitall, respectively.
+They bind the completion of the calling task to the finalization of the MPI requests passed as parameters, and they return "immediately" without blocking the caller.
+The completion of the calling task will take place once it finishes its execution and all bound MPI requests complete.

+Since they are non-blocking and asynchronous, a task after calling TAMPI_Iwait or TAMPI_Iwaitall passing some requests cannot assume that the corresponding operations have already finished.
+For this reason, the communication buffers related to those requests should not be consumed or reused inside that task.
+The proper way is to correctly annotate the communication tasks (the ones calling TAMPI_Iwait or TAMPI_Iwaitall) with the dependencies on the corresponding communication buffers, and then, annotating also the tasks that will reuse or consume the data buffers.
+In this way, these latter will become ready once the data buffers are safe to be accessed (i.e., once the communications have been completed).
+Defining the correct dependencies of tasks is essential to guarantee a correct execution order.

+Calling any of these two functions from outside a task will result in undefined behavior.
+Note that the requests passed to these functions could be generated by calling non-blocking MPI operations (e.g., MPI_Irecv) from the same tasks that call TAMPI_Iwait or TAMPI_Iwaitall, from calls of other previously executed tasks or even from the main function.
+Also, notice that all requests with value MPI_REQUEST_NULL will be ignored.

+As stated in the introduction, this non-blocking mode is supported by both a derivative version of OpenMP (yet to be released) and [OmpSs-2](https://github.com/bsc-pm/ompss-2-releases) (version 2018.11 or greater).

+### Usage

+To activate this mode from an applications, users must:

+* Include the `TAMPI.h` header in C or `TAMPIf.h` in Fortran.
+* Initialize the MPI with `MPI_Init_thread` requesting at least the standard `MPI_THREAD_MULTIPLE` threading level.

-This mode is orthogonal to the previous one and it only requires that MPI is initialized with at least the MPI_THREAD_MULTIPLE threading level.
-If MPI is not initialized with at least this standard level, any call to TAMPI_Iwait or TAMPI_Iwaitall will result in undefined behavior.
+The non-blocking mode of TAMPI is considered initialized once `MPI_Init_thread` returns successfully, and the provided threading level is at least `MPI_THREAD_MULTIPLE`.
+If MPI is not initialized in that way, any call to TAMPI_Iwait or TAMPI_Iwaitall will be ignored.

+Notice that this mode is orthogonal to the blocking one, which we presented in the previous section.
+An OmpSs-2 program could activate both modes by initializing MPI with `MPI_TASK_MULTIPLE`, so that both mechanisms could operate at the same time.
+This does not apply to OpenMP programs since the aforementioned derivative implementation of OpenMP does not support the blocking mode.

-User applications can activate the TAMPI's non-blocking mode by requesting the standard MPI_THREAD_MULTIPLE threading level.
-The `TAMPI.h` header (`TAMPIf.h` for Fortran) declares both TAMPI_Iwait and TAMPI_Iwaitall functions.
-The following example shows a valid and safe usage of this mode:
+The following OpenMP + MPI example shows a valid and safe usage of this mode:

 ```c
 #include <mpi.h>